 Meningitis Foundation of Canada (Waterloo, Canada)

-The Meningitis Research Foundation of Canada (MRFC) was founded by Kathryn Blain in 1998 after she lost her 19-year-old son, Michael.
+The Meningitis Foundation of Canada (RFC) was founded by Kathryn Blain in 1998 after she lost her 19-year-old son, Michael.
 No meningitis support organisation existed in Canada at the time of Michael’s death.
 Read Kathryn’s Story.

 MFC raises funds to promote education and research in order to prevent death and disability from meningitis.
 It successfully lobbied the Ontario provincial government to include meningococcal and pneumococcal meningitis vaccines on the province's routine immunisation schedule.

-For more information please visit the MRFC website.
+For more information please visit the MFC website.